d-led/influxdb-cpp-rest/README.md

 - @kirkshoop for indispensable help with [RxCpp](https://github.com/Reactive-Extensions/RxCpp)
 - @nikkov for pointing out the missing essential features
-- @promgamer for the identifiers PR
+- @promgamer, @garaemon for the identifiers PRs

 ## License